Arts and dementias: measuring the moment

 Music for life 360

-Building on the Music for Life programme, we will apply machine learning approaches to examine the interaction between a musician and a person with dementia.
+Building on Wigmore Hall's Music for Life programme, we will apply technology and machine learning approaches to examine the interaction between a musician, carer and a person with dementia.
 Machine Learning is the development of computer programs that can learn and adapt when given new data.
-By applying this to slowed-down videos of Music for Life group sessions, we can develop programmes that can measure participant responses during a session.
+By applying this to slowed-down videos of Music for Life group sessions, we can develop programs that can measure participant responses during a session.
 We will also identify correlations between musician and participant behaviours, one of which being their motivation to be involved in the session.

 In parallel, we will explore how people from 3 different professions- neuropsychology, music and care- view the same session in order to understand how this affects data capture.